scwuaptx/CTF/2020-writeup/hitcon/MichaelStorage/README.md

 + Because it use private heap, we can easy use the oob write to write the metadata of the segment.

 + Our target is `_HEAP_PAGE_RANGE_DESCRIPTOR`.
-We can overwrite the `_HEAP_PAGE_RANGE_DESCRIPTOR->UnitCount` to make a large subsegment and free it.
+We can overwrite the `_HEAP_PAGE_RANGE_DESCRIPTOR->UnitSize` to make a large subsegment and free it.
 It will release the next subsegment which is being used.
 And than create it again we will get overlap chunk.

     + First, we can allocate 5 subsegment such as the diagram. and fill the VS subsegment